stevemaddock/jogl/docs/appendixA.md

 Decide where you will develop your Java and JOGL programs, e.g. c:\com3503 or c:\com4503 or c:\com6503 or c:\modules\com3503 or however you have organised files for the different modules you take.

-Open a command prompt window in your working folder.
+Open a command prompt window in your working folder (e.g. type 'cmd' in the folder line at the top of the file viewer or in the windows search box.
+Note this is **not** a Windows PowerShell.).
 Now that you have opened a command line window, you are ready to run programs.
 As an example, from Chapter 2 of the downloaded code:

 `C:\com3503>javac -cp c:/jogl25/jar/jogl-all.jar;c:/jogl25/jar/gluegen-rt.jar;.
 A01.java`